couplebits/veeam-aws-lab/README.md

     * (1) EC2 instance running Ubuntu 20.04
     * (1) Customer managed key (CMK) to encrypt the EBS volume attached to the Ubuntu instance

-## TEARDOWN - PART 1/2 - CLOUDFORMATION
+## Teardown - Part 1 of 2 - Stacks

 1) Log into the AWS account being used as the backup account.
 2) From the top right corner of the AWS management console, select the region that was used as the primary region for the lab from the dropdown.